Coprinus comatus: Similar species

-The mushroom can sometimes be confused with the magpie fungus which is poisonous.
+The mushroom can be confused with the poisonous Coprinopsis picacea (magpie fungus).
 In America, the 'vomiter' mushroom Chlorophyllum molybdites is responsible for most cases of mushroom poisoning due to its similarity with shaggy mane and other edible mushrooms.
 Coprinopsis atramentaria (the common ink cap) is similar, and contains coprine which can induce coprine poisoning, particularly when consumed with alcohol.
 Podaxis pistillaris is also similar.